holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 ```

 ## Writing the lists zome
 The Rust HDK makes use of Rust macros to reduce the need for boilerplate code.
-The most important of which is the [`define_zome!`](https://developer.holochain.org/api/0.0.26-alpha1/hdk/macro.define_zome.html) macro.
-Every zome must use this to define the structure of the zome, what entries it contains, which functions it exposes and what to do on first start-up (init).
+The holochain HDK uses Rust annotations to label parts of the code for special purposes.
+The most important of which is [`#[zome]`](https://developer.holochain.org/api/0.0.26-alpha1/hdk/macro.define_zome.html).
+Every zome must use this annotation on a module in the `lib.rs` to define the structure of the zome, what entries it contains, which functions it exposes and what to do on first start-up (init).

 Open up `lib.rs` and replace its contents with the following: